 Finally, Bayer is a German pharmaceutical and life sciences company.
 They are one of the biggest of their kind.
 Bayer also operates in agricultural chemicals, seeds, and biotech.

 Two of their major products include Aspirin and Heroin.
 Bayer scientists invented Aspirin.
 They also helped to commercialize Heroin for various treatments.
-It also played a controversial role during WW1 and 2 along with its parent companies.
+It also played a controversial role during WWI and two along with its parent companies.

 Their history is plagued with unethical decisions.
 In 2016, they acquired Monsanto, which isn’t the world’s cleanest company.
 Nonetheless, they have helped with numerous treatments.
 Just like Nestlé and Tencent, Bayer is a good investment on paper.
 However, its footprint on the world isn’t as positive.

-None of the 3 companies above have the cleanest track records in the game.
+None of the three companies above have the cleanest track records in the game.
 They are all multinational companies but choose to hide in the pink sheets.

 To conclude, pink sheet stocks offer investors a new world of investments.
 I don’t want to use the word sketchy, but they aren’t the safest way to make a buck.
 Even the firms with an international footprint aren’t the best social investment.
 For those who choose to invest in the pink sheets, use caution and try to do the best due diligence possible.